AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### create short files with `cat` in the Terminal

-`cat` originally was written to con- **cat** -enate 2 files, by writing the content from one File into another.
+`cat` originally was written to con**cat**enate 2 files, by writing the content from one File into another.

 The command also can be used to write User input to a new File.